Manu-Techn/Mind-Ease/README.md

 # Install dependencies
 npm install

-# Environment Configuration
-# Create a .env file in the Backend directory with:
-# MONGODB_URI=mongodb://localhost:27017/mindease
-# PORT=5000
-# JWT_SECRET=your_secret_key_here

 # Start the backend server
 npm run dev

 ### Navigate to frontend
 cd Frontend

 # Install dependencies
 npm install

 # Start the frontend server
 npm start

-"Taking care of your mental health is an act of self-love"
+"Taking care of your mental health is an act of self-love."

 Built with ❤️ for better mental wellness!